A two-table theorem for a disordered Chinese restaurant process: The process in continuous time

-Analogously to the Weibull case, in the Fr\'echet case Assumption \ref{H} implies that $\mu(x,\infty)$ is a regularly varying function, this time near $x=\infty$.
+Analogously to the Weibull case, in the Fr\'echet case Assumption \ref{H} implies that $\mu(x,\infty)$ is a regularly varying function, this time at infinity.
 In this case, we actually do not need a stronger assumption on the index of variation.